JRu8y/Career-Act/README.md

 # Career-Me
-Developed a mobile app using Ionic/AngularJS aimed at assisting teens with career exploration.
+Mobile app using Ionic/AngularJS aimed at assisting teens with career exploration.